braincrafted/symfony2cs-bundle/README.md

         }
     }

-And then you have to add the bundle to your `AppKernel.php`.
+Next you have to add the bundle to your `AppKernel.php`:

     // AppKernel.php